Particl-Community/academy/intro/intro_general_functions.rst

 Questions and Answers
 ~~~~~~~~~~~~~~~~~~~~~

-Particl's Q&A feature allows buyers and sellers to publicly interact with each others directly from a listing's page.
-Buyers can ask questions, leave feedback, and make comments on listings while the seller can directly and publicly respond to each message.
+Particl’s "Comments and Reviews" feature allows buyers and sellers to interact with each other directly and publicly from a listing’s page.
+Buyers can ask questions, leave feedback, and make comments on listings, while the seller can directly and publicly respond to each message.

 The feature is additionally integrated into any transaction allowing two users to publicly communicate in case there's an issue with an order.

-- Ask a question, leave feedback, make comments, or ask for additional details on any listing's page.
+- Ask a question, leave feedback, make comments, or ask for additional details on any listing page.
 - Answer questions from shoppers directly inside a listing's page.
 - See all the messages left by other people.
-- Each new message creates a thread where the seller as well as anyone else can participate in.
+- Each new message creates a thread where the seller, as well as anyone else, can participate in.

 ----

 Swap
 ----

 The in-app swap module of :term:`Particl Desktop` is where you'll find everything you need to swap other :term:`cryptocurrencies <Cryptocurrency>` for PART.
-It is also where you'll find other payment options such as credit card payments, if any is available at the time.
+It is also where you'll find other payment options such as credit card payments if any is available at the time.

 Swapping Assets
 ~~~~~~~~~~~~~~~

-- Swap any available :term:`cryptocurrency <Cryptocurrency>` (i.e. BTC) into PART to top up your Particl wallet.
+- Swap any available :term:`cryptocurrency <Cryptocurrency>` (i.e., BTC) into PART to top up your Particl wallet.
 - Connects to external exchanges using API.
 - "Atomic swaps" give you the option to swap available :term:`cryptocurrencies <Cryptocurrency>` for PART without requiring any middleman to facilitate the transaction (coming soon).

 Multi-Currency Support (Marketplace)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Pay for products and services using any of the available :term:`cryptocurrencies <Cryptocurrency>` (i.e. BTC).
+- Pay for products and services using any of the available :term:`cryptocurrencies <Cryptocurrency>` (i.e., BTC).
 - The marketplace automatically converts non-PART payments in PART before funding any two-party escrow contract.

 .. attention::

-   Particl's in-app swap engine is temporarily unavaible.
-We are working to get it back up as soon as possible!
+   Particl's in-app swap engine is temporarily unavailable.
+We are working on getting it back up as soon as possible!

 ----